nathanwn/website/content/about/index.md

 ## Programming Languages

 Programming Languages that I have used quite a lot include C, C++, Java, Python, and TypeScript.
-I learned some Scala during my last semester at uni and tried using it for [Advent of Code 2021](https://adventofcode.com/2021/).
+I learned some Scala during my last semester at uni and tried using it for [Advent of Code 2021](https://adventofcode.com/2021/) ([my solutions](https://github.com/nathan-wien/aoc-2021)).
 I plan to study Rust sometime in the future - it looks like a language for me.

 I have no strong opinion of which programming language is the best.
 I am evenly happy to use any language, as long as it is suitable for the job :).